Our only prenup agreement was to never yell at each other. We’d both been products of broken homes, so we’d decided to always use our inside-voices.

 MUST GO NOW

-So remember those alien movies where the aliens come in, and they like take over your loved ones’ bodies, but they don’t catch you, and then you have to find some supernatural kryptonite or whatever, and you zap the aliens and get all your family back?
-This was my alien movie.
+So remember those alien movies where the aliens come in, and they like take over your loved ones’ bodies, but they don’t catch you, and then you have to find some intergalactic missile, or whatever, and you zap the aliens and get all your family back?
+This was my alien movie except the now-louder howling of Rachmaninov made it clear no one could save us.

 “Ok, Honey.
 I’m sure you’ll tell me what’s going on later; right now, we’re both tired.”